fitzage/node-website/doc/about/resources/index.md

 ## Logo Downloads

- Please review the [trademark policy](/images/trademark-policy.pdf) for full information about permissible use of Node.js&reg; logos and marks.
+ Please review the [trademark policy](/about/trademark/) for information about permissible use of Node.js&reg; logos and marks.

 <table border="0" cellspacing="0" cellpadding="10" class="logos">
   <tr>